Red Flag Rules Standard Operating Procedures

 Department heads with Covered Accounts are ultimately responsible for the administration, oversight, and annual review of their individual department/unit Identity Theft Prevention Plans.

-Red Flag Rule Coordinator is the Director of Student Loan Administration.
+Red Flag Rule Coordinator is the Manager of University Collections and Loan Services.
 This individual is responsible for gathering the required information from the departments with Covered Accounts, conducting an annual meeting with the Red Flag Committee, and summarizing the findings for the President (or his/her designee).

 Red Flag Committee is comprised of representatives from various campuses and administrative offices.
 This committee is responsible for evaluating any changes to the University's Identity Theft Prevention Program and reviewing the summary of the certification process on an annual basis.
-A list of these committee members can be found on Financial Management Services webpage.
+A list of these committee members can be found on the Office of the University Controller webpage.

 Employees within a Covered Account Area need to be familiar with the University's Identity Theft Prevention Program adopted by the Board of Trustees, this procedure, and their individual department Identity theft Prevention Plan.
 They are responsible for knowing the Red Flags associated with their Covered Account, following through on procedures to detect Red Flags, and communicating any Red Flags that are detected to management.